Domestic (Intimate Partner) Violence Fast Facts

 United States:

-Each day - Three or more women are murdered by their boyfriends or husbands on average, according to the American Psychology Association.
+Each day - An average of three or more women are murdered by their boyfriends or husbands, according to the American Psychology Association.

-Each day - Three or more women are murdered by their boyfriends or husbands on average, according to the American Psychology Association.
+Each day - An average of three or more women are murdered by their boyfriends or husbands, according to the American Psychology Association.

 Each year - Over 10 million women and men are victims of intimate partner violence, according to the Centers for Disease Control and Prevention.